 These cards can be useful if you have no other way of building any credit history, but if you want to know how to increase your credit score quickly, this might not be the best option.
 Also, there are plenty of alternative ways to increase your credit score that don't cost you a monthly fee, with nothing in return.

 Try credit building loans to improve your credit score

 Offered by companies such as LoqBox, these loans offer you a way to increase your credit score and develop healthy financial habits.
-By identifying how much you can save each year, the company will then set this money aside, and you repay it monthly over the next 12 months.
+By identifying how much you can save each year, the company will then set this money aside and you repay it monthly over the next 12 months.
 Once you have paid the full amount, the company returns the money back to you.
-They report the loan as complete to the CRAs, giving you an increase in your credit score.
+They will report the loan as complete to the CRAs, giving you an increase in your credit score.